OsBlaineOra/db-devops-tools/README.md

 sudo firewall-cmd --permanent --zone=public --add-port=8000/tcp
 sudo firewall-cmd --reload
 ```

 ### Generate an rsa key pair in your compute instance
-This rsa key pair will be used to access your GitHub repo from the compute instance.
+This rsa key pair will be used to access your GitHub repository from the compute instance.
 (This is a different key than the one used in your Cloud Shell to access this compute instance.)
-1. Generate a new RSA key pair in the Cloud Shell.
+1. Generate a new RSA key pair
    ```
    ssh-keygen -t rsa -N "" -b 2048 -C "CiCd-Compute-Instance" -f ~/.ssh/id_rsa
    ```